colin-r-carter/iusable_Regex/README.md

-# Simple JavaScript file to higlight Articles, Paragraphs and Federal court decisions in German, French an Italian
+# Simple JavaScript file to higlight federal Articles, Paragraphs and Federal court decisions in German, French an Italian (🇨🇭)

 _Warning:_ This script and the regular expressions are in active development and not finished yet.